unode/firefox_decrypt/README.md

 ```

 If the output doesn't help you identify the cause and a solution to the problem please file a bug report including the verbose output.
-**NOTE**: Be aware that your profile password as well as other passwords may be visible in the output so make sure you remove any sensitive data before including it in the bug report.
+**NOTE**: Be aware that your profile password, as well as other passwords, may be visible in the output so make sure you remove any sensitive data before including it in the bug report.

 ##### Windows